News & Events

 .

 This workshop is a partnership with the Wyoming State Historical Records Advisory Board (WY SHRAB), Colorado State Library, Wyoming State Library, and the Wyoming State Archives.
-This workshop is supported in part by an award from the WY SHRAB, through funding from the National Historical Publications and Records Commission (NHPRC), National Archives and Records Administration.
+This workshop is supported in part by an award from the WY SHRAB, through funding from the National Historical Publications and Records Commission (NHPRC), and the National Archives and Records Administration.
 The WY SHRAB program is administered by the Wyoming State Archives, which is part of the Department of State Parks and Cultural Resources.

 Grant Writing for Every Ocassion (2022)

 This workshop will help you master the logic and preparation needed for success.
-Learn tips, tricks, and pitfalls of grantwriting, plus where to find help.
-We’ll discuss the elements of a proposal andhow to develop, prepare, and present a compelling case that will make funders sit up and take notice.
+Learn tips, tricks, and pitfalls of grant writing, plus where to find help.
+We’ll discuss the elements of a proposal and how to develop, prepare, and present a compelling case that will make funders sit up and take notice.

 The recorded sessions playlist is available at: https://youtube.com/playlist?list=PLxx4XVqV5ojOyuNOZ9nNi6XJutHJdroQu.